demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-latest-snapshot-of-running-session

 ***
-Get the latest snapshot of a running session.
+Get the latest snapshot of a running session

 #### Base Command